chrisrede/torVRt/README.md

 scenario is simulated, where the user is able to track his/her motion data.
 This data is then saved in a generic file format for later analysis.
 The simulation is adjusted particularly to trained athletics and therefore can be used to trace training progress.
 Furthermore the user is being provided with reality-simulating visuals, physics and haptics for extra immersion.

-- torVRt Team
+torVRt Team:
+Christian Redekop <christianredekop@gmail.com>
+Philipp Bzdok <philipp_dominik.bzdok@smail.fh-koeln.de>
+Alex Fischer <alexander_christian.fischer@smail.th-koeln.de>
+Ole Aurich <ole_nils.aurich@smail.th-koeln.de>